 Age.
-Kidney cancer is primarily a disease of adults and is usually diagnosed between the ages of 50 and 70.
+Kidney cancer is typically found in adults and is usually diagnosed between the ages of 50 and 70.

 Overuse of certain medications.
 Painkillers containing phenacetin, once popular in over-the-counter medications, have been banned in the United States since 1983 because of their link to kidney cancer.
-Also, diuretics and analgesic pain pills, such as aspirin, acetaminophen, and ibuprofen, have been linked to kidney cancer.
+Diuretics and analgesic pain pills, such as aspirin, acetaminophen, and ibuprofen, have also been linked to kidney cancer.

 Exposure to cadmium.
 Some studies have shown a connection between exposure to the metallic element cadmium and kidney cancer.
 Working with batteries, paints, or welding materials may increase a person’s risk as well.
-This risk is even higher for smokers exposed to cadmium.
+This risk is even higher for smokers who have been exposed to cadmium.

 Family history of kidney cancer.
 People who have first-degree relatives (parents, brothers, sisters, or children) with kidney cancer have an increased risk of developing the disease.
-This risk increases if a number of family members have been diagnosed with kidney cancer (including grandparents, aunts, uncles, nieces, nephews, grandchildren, and cousins) and if family members have been diagnosed before the age of 50, had cancer in both kidneys, and/or have had more than one tumor in the same kidney.
-If you are concerned kidney cancer may run in your family, it is important to get an accurate family history and tell your doctor about what you discover.
-By understanding your family history, you and your doctor can take steps to reduce your risk and be proactive about your health (see below).
+This risk increases if a number of family members have been diagnosed with kidney cancer, including grandparents, aunts, uncles, nieces, nephews, grandchildren, and cousins, and if these family members were diagnosed before the age of 50, had cancer in both kidneys, and/or had more than one tumor in the same kidney.
+If you are concerned kidney cancer may run in your family, it is important to get an accurate family history and share the results with your doctor.
+By understanding your family history, you and your doctor can take steps to reduce your risk and be proactive about your health.

 Specific genetic disorders.
 Although kidney cancer can run in families, inherited kidney cancers are uncommon, occurring about 5% of the time.
 Only a few specific genes that increase the risk of developing kidney cancer have been found, and many are linked to specific genetic syndromes.
 Most of these conditions are associated with a specific type of kidney cancer.

 Finding a specific genetic syndrome in a family can help a person and his or her doctor develop an appropriate cancer screening plan and, in some cases, help determine the best treatment options.
 Only genetic testing can determine whether a person has a genetic mutation.
-Most experts strongly recommend that people considering genetic testing first talk with a genetic counselor (an expert trained to explain the risks and benefits of genetic testing).
+Most experts strongly recommend that people considering genetic testing first talk with a genetic counselor.
+A genetic counselor is an expert trained to explain the risks and benefits of genetic testing.

 Genetic conditions that increase a person's risk of developing kidney cancer include: